Casa Amorosa

 Latest News

-Our new olive oil
+Our olive oil 2025….

 November 2023 was a bumper year for us.
 The olives just kept coming and coming.
 We are now selling the oil so if you are interested then please leave a message on instagram We are also selling our oil in a UK shop – more details to follow!